dmbarbour/glas/docs/GlasDesign.md

 The current idea is that units of measure will be supported as shadow types in the type system, requiring suitable type annotations.

+## Booleans

+Booleans could trivially be modeled as `'true | 'false`, but I'm uncertain whether this is the best way to model them.
+Perhaps they should be modeled as objects, so we can model boolean operators as method calls?
+TBD.

 ## Imperative Programming

 Glas syntax has a familiar, imperative style.
 Glas supports imperative functions, objects and methods, exceptions, and multi-threading.
 A Glas function consists largely of declared variables, sequential statements, loops, and conditional behaviors.